 The cost of Greenfiber blown-in insulation is $0.30 to $0.60 a square foot for the material.
 Greenfiber makes cellulose insulation.
-They use roughly 85% recycled content in their insulation, making them one of the greener solutions for home insulation.
+They use roughly 85% recycled content in their products, making them one of the greener solutions for a home.
 They have several product lines to choose from.
 Some are for wall and vertical applications, while others are better for areas like attics.
 Their products are treated to be fire-resistant, and most are low-dust.

 The material cost of Owens Corning blown-in insulation averages $0.30 to $0.60 a square foot.
-Owens Corning is one of the oldest manufacturers of insulation, dating back to the 19th century.
-They specialize in fiberglass insulation and make all types, including blown-in.
+Owens Corning is one of the oldest manufacturers, dating back to the 19th century.
+They specialize in fiberglass and make all types, including blown-in.
 Their blown-in product is known as AttiCat.
-This is an expanding fiberglass insulation designed to fill crevices and gaps in many areas in the home.
+This is an expanding fiberglass designed to fill crevices and gaps in many areas in the home.
 It is self-feeding, so the installer only has minimal contact with the fiberglass.

 The material cost of American Rockwool blown-in insulation ranges from $1.75 to $2.50 a square foot.
-American Rockwool specializes in rockwool insulation.
+American Rockwool specializes in rockwool.
 Their material is made from recycled blast furnace slag and trap rock.
-They make several lines of insulation, with their Rockwool Premium Plus being designed for residential use.
+They make several lines, with their Rockwool Premium Plus being designed for residential use.
 The material is non-combustible and non-corrosive.
-It is designed not to settle as other loose insulation types do.
+It is designed not to settle as other loose types do.